Landfill Hours and Service Update

 9:00am - 3:00pm, No Appointment Necessary for Compost-Only Sales.

 ACC Single Bag Sticker program

 Landfill customers disposing of 1-6 bags of trash per trip may now purchase orange ACC Single Bag Stickers.
 This process reduces staff/customer interactions and transactions while offering single bag customers an opportunity to dispose of their trash.
 Appointments are still required for all landfill customers.
-For more about the sticker program, view this informational flyer.

 Please Note: The Athens-Clarke County Landfill DOES NOT accept Construction and Demolition (C&D) material.
 That material should be taken to the Oglethorpe County C&D Landfill, which is 9.2 miles past our facility.
 Please see the Oglethorpe County C&D Landfill link in the menu for all pertinent information.
 If you are not sure what qualifies as C&D material, please call us.
 We are here to help.

 A state-of-the-art, lined Subtitle D landfill, the Athens-Clarke County Landfill comprises about 400 acres.
 The current area (know as Area 7) has approximately 6 months left of remaining capacity.
 Phase 5 is currently under construction.